-NOTE: Failure to set a default profile will later result in CAS/MA accepting initial file submission request from SEDR or ATP, but then CAS/MA will return a 500 to all followup requests when SEDR or ATP checks to see if CAS/MA is done analyzing the file.
-The SEDR or ATP user interface shows this state on the Logging page by marking the submission with a "6:ERROR" status with a reason of "ERROR_SANDBOX_QUERY_FAIL"
+NOTE: Failure to set a default profile causes the CAS/MA to accept the initial file submission request from SEDR or ATP.
+But then CAS/MA returns a 500 to all follow up requests when SEDR or ATP checks to see if CAS/MA is done analyzing the file.
+The SEDR or the ATP user interface shows this state on the Logging page by marking the submission with a "6:ERROR" status with a reason of "ERROR_SANDBOX_QUERY_FAIL".

 To create an API key within CAS/MA